ngosang/docker-amule/README.md

 As workaround, we removed the image causing the issue from the Web UI.
 Since the image is not requested the server doesn't crash.
 * `MOD_FIX_KAD_GRAPH_ENABLED=true`

+### Fix Kad bootstrap mod

+aMule [does not download the nodes.dat file](https://github.com/ngosang/docker-amule/issues/33) required to bootstrap the Kad network.
+This causes it not to connect to the Kad network.

+As workaround, we are downloading the `nodes.dat` file before starting aMule.
+The file is only downloaded if it has not been downloaded before.
+* `MOD_FIX_KAD_BOOTSTRAP_ENABLED=true`